 Game seven for the Stanley Cup!
-I haven’t been following the playoffs nearly as intently as I used to, but even if it’s hard to relate to hockey in June when your team isn’t in it (which it most definitely is) … well — it’s still Game seven for the Stanley Cup!
+I haven’t been following the playoffs nearly as intently as I used to, but even if it’s hard to relate to hockey in June when your team isn’t in it (which it most definitely isn’t) … well — it’s still Game seven for the Stanley Cup!

 For those who’ve been following even less intently than I have, it’s the Boston Bruins versus the St. Louis Blues.
 The Blues — who joined the NHL as part of the expansion that saw the league double from six teams to 12 back in 1967–68 — have never won the Stanley Cup before.
 Boston has won it six times, with its first victory coming 90 years ago in 1929.
 Even so, the Bruins have never been part of a seventh game for all the marbles on home ice.